Des chiffres et des lettres: Example

-Contestants signal that they have obtained the target number by saying le compte est bon.
-Ten points are awarded to each contestant who arrives at the target number exactly or, if the number cannot be reached (as checked by a computer), to each contestant reaching the closest possible number.
-If neither contestant obtains the best solution possible, the contestant or contestants with the result nearest the target number receive seven points each.
+Contestants signal that they have obtained the target number by saying le compte est bon ("the total is good"), then give the details of their calculations.
+Ten points are awarded for reaching the target exactly, or for coming as close as possible if an exact solution cannot be reached (as verified by a computer).
+If neither contestant obtains the best possible solution, the one who comes closest to the target scores seven points.
+Both contestants score in this case if their results are identical or equally close to the target on either side.

 Numbo

-In 1987 Daniel Defays implemented a computer program called "Numbo" which uses probabilistic parallel processing to model human performance in the game Le compte est bon.
+In 1987, Daniel Defays implemented a computer program called "Numbo" which uses probabilistic parallel processing to model human performance in the game Le compte est bon.